alicestm/faceTYPE/README.md

 # faceTYPE
 formatting text with face gestures. use faceOSC from Kyle McDonald to run the code

-To use the Original Applocation, use faceTEST original.
+To use the Original Applocation, use faceTYPE original.

 Usertest faceType
 - same as faceTYPE, but with the possibility to measure times.
 No deleting is possible.